 AI SpaceFactory, the makers of the NASA-awarded Mars habitat MARSHA are working on a sustainable housing concept for Earth.
 After MARSHA was demolished, the design team collected leftovers for future use and demonstration of reusability of the eco-friendly building material.

-Spreading the word into the architectural world, the design studio is now planning to 3D print a livable house named TERA from the same material, discovering new possibilities of building houses without concrete.
+Spreading the word into the architectural world, the design studio is now planning to 3D print a livable house named TERA from the same material, discovering new possibilities for building houses without concrete.

-Nestled in woods of Upstate New York with sweeping views of Hudson River, TERA will be 3D printed from a biopolymer basalt composite, developed from crops like corn and sugar cane.
-It will be a high-tech, eco home that will provide a glimpse into the future of building sustainable homes.
+Nestled in the woods of Upstate New York with sweeping views of Hudson River, TERA will be 3D printed from a biopolymer basalt composite, developed from crops like corn and sugar cane.
+It will be a high-tech, eco-home that will provide a glimpse into the future of building sustainable homes.

 Via: AI SpaceFactory